SadraShameli/ProjectAI/README.md

 ## Dependencies

-Note: this step is not required if you run the automated shell script from the Installation section to install the dependencies.
+Note: this step is not required if you have already run the automated shell script from the Installation section to install the dependencies.
 The python code uses different modules to add additional functionalities.
-These are listed below and can be installed using their respective commands.
+These modules are listed below and can be installed using the respective commands.

 [CMake](https://pypi.org/project/cmake) to build the source code:
 ```